-E4.1 Removal from Play (or Training)
+E4.1 Removal from Play (or Training) - Mandatory

-All players with diagnosed concussion OR players who have any of the signs or symptoms set out below OR players whom medical staff suspect may have concussion MUST BE REMOVED from the field of play.
-A player must also be removed if a concussion/suspected concussion is sustained during a training session which takes place indoors, ie at a gym wrestle session.
+All players who are diagnosed with concussion OR players who have any of the signs or symptoms set out below OR players whom medical staff suspect may have concussion MUST BE REMOVED from the field of play.
+A player must also be removed if a concussion/suspected concussion is sustained during a training session which takes place indoors, i.e. during a gym or wrestle session.

-Where medical staff are unsure whether a player is concussed or concerned that a player may be concussed a Concussion Assessment MUST be carried out.
+Where medical staff are unsure whether a player is concussed or concerned that a player may be concussed a Head Injury Assessment (HIA) MUST be carried out.
 For clarity, during a match or outdoor training session assessments must not be carried out on the field of play and Maddox questions should not be used to decide whether to carry out a Concussion Assessment.
-The Club (Doctor or Equivalents, Physiotherapist or Equivalents, trainers and coaches) is responsible for ensuring that Players are removed from the field of play or other environment i) CATEGORY ONE SYMPTOMS
+The Club Doctor or Equivalents, Physiotherapist or Equivalents, trainers and coaches) is responsible for ensuring that Players are removed from the field of play or other environment.

-During any match (applicable at all levels) if a player is removed from the field of play more than once for a Concussion Assessment they are not allowed to return to play that same match.
+During any match (applicable at all levels) if a player is removed from the field of play more than once for a HIA they are not allowed to return to play that same match.

-E4.2 Signs and Symptoms of Concussion
+E4.2 Signs and Symptoms of Concussion (Mandatory)